Polygel Nails Keep Popping Off? – Here’s What To Do

 8. Apply cuticle oil.

-You can check out this awesome video tutorial from The Beauty Vault, too, if you need another play by play!
-Plus as a fun bonus, you get some great styling tips.
+You can also check out this excellent video tutorial from The Beauty Vault if you need another play-by-play!
+Plus, as a fun bonus, you get some great styling tips.

 How Long Do PolyGels Last?